 Buzzeo’s taken a popular nonfiction topic and made it fun for the youngest of boat fans.
 And Froese, whose stylized illustrations have a vibrant and retro feel about them somewhere between Dan Yaccarino and Salvatore Rubbino, makes turning each page a treat.
 Head to your local independent bookseller and pick up all three books for handy reference at home or give them as a preschooler birthday present to all the curious kids in your life.

-HOLIDAY GIFT BOOK IDEAS FOR THE WHOLE FAMILY
+HOLIDAY GIFT BOOK IDEAS FOR THE WHOLE FAMILY A ROUNDUP

 Every year Good Reads With Ronna selects a variety of gift books we think will make everyone in the family happy to receive.
 We hope you find something here or in one of our Christmas book roundups that will please a family member or friend this holiday season.